 As the name suggests, a domain name transfer is the process of transferring your domain name from one DNS registrar to another.
 All domain names must be registered with an official registrar – there’s no other way to buy a domain name.

-Your chosen registrar can either be a business that deals exclusively with domain names or can be a web hosting company or website builder that offers domain name registration in addition to other web services.
+Your chosen registrar may be a business that deals exclusively in domain names, or they could be a web hosting provider such as ourselves.
 The best registrar for you will depend on your current domain portfolio, the domain name you’re trying to register and your budget.

 Why transfer your domain?